AzibKhan/Cypress-Automation/README.md

 ## Contributing

 1. Fork the repository
-2. Create feature branch
+2. Create a feature branch
-3. Make changes
+3. Make your changes
-4. Run tests
+4. Run tests locally
-5. Submit pull request
+5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the ISC License.